Lankaran: Economy

 Dominating spheres in the economy of Lankaran are vegetable-growing, tea-growing, paddy cultivating, cattle-breeding, citrus plants, beekeeping, fishing, and grain farming.
 Favourable humid subtropical climate, availability of good arable land, water and sufficient labour resources of the city provides a good basis for agricultural activities as well as the development of agro-processing enterprises.
 The city is also home to Azerbaijan's first tea plant, built in 1937.

 Demographics

 Lankaran is the capital of the Talysh region (Talyshistan), the ethnic homeland of the Talysh people, and the main urban and cultural center of this people.

 The vast majority of the population of Lankaran is Talysh, and the rest are Azerbaijanis and other nationalities.

 Religion

 The religion with the largest community of followers is Islam.
 The majority of the Muslims are Shia Muslims, and the Republic of Azerbaijan has the second-highest Shia population percentage in the world after Iran.
 The city's notable mosques include Kichik Bazar Mosque and Boyuk Bazar Mosque.

 Culture

 As of 2012, the city along with Baku and Ganja participated in Earth Hour movement.

 Cuisine

 Lankaran's cuisine has largely been affected by its multicultural history, hence the large variety of food originating during Talysh Khanate.
-Lankaran's signature cuisine includes lavangi, Lankaran kulcha, marji plov, white plov, pumpkin plov and turshu kebab.
+Lankaran's signature cuisine includes Levengi, Lankaran kulcha, marji plov, white plov, pumpkin plov and turshu kebab.